-Ok there is also another story that I have to share.
+Ok, there is also another story that I have to share.
 I have forever wanted to make at least three or four chutneys for Idlis or Dosas as in the restaurant, it was never the right time as we can hardly complete all of them in one sitting.
-And chutneys are not something that have short shelf life.
+And chutneys are not something that has a short shelf life.
 So I finally ended up making all these this weekend, when my relatives had visited us.

 Coconut Chutney | Thengai Chutney

 Fresh coconut - 1 cup